Table of Contents Show

 12. Quiet Game

-One of the best road trip games for groups traveling with younger kids.
+One for groups traveling with younger kids.
 I cannot even remember the number of times I had invoked this game when I just needed a break from the constant babble of the children around me in the car!

 All you have to do is call out, “Okay, quiet game, 1, 2, 3…go!”
 Everyone has to shut up, and the person who talks first is the loser.
 It can get quite competitive, especially when playing with siblings (trust me, I have experienced), and provides a much-needed breather for everyone.
 Not going to lie; it is probably the best family game out there!

-So, there you go!
-11 fun road trip games to play on all the road trips you take with your friends and family.
+So, there you go! to play on all the road trips you take with your friends and family.
 Road trip games can range from an alphabet game to a word game, a name game, and various road trip car games, and they are all tremendous fun.